 * In March 2014, a worldwide launch was initiated, Re-Framing Career to CARE to continue this discussion and encourage people to collaborate in their various work or community settings and across cultures.
 Why?
 Because the reality is, most people worldwide are playing five to seven life roles simultaneously, and most fourth graders and homeless people are playing four to five of these same life roles.
 EACH of these roles are opportunities to give and/or receive CARE via "caring experiences".
 Please join this discussion about Re-Framing Career to CARE.
 Your participation is SO important!

-* If you are interested in a special post and video I have on the Deepak Chopra Well World site, click The Power of ONESpirit Video to access a unique video inspired by the USA 911 experience that is free and can be used by anyone in any country as a resource for promoting greater understanding for youth and adults about multicultural differences and conflicts, including faith traditions.
+* If you are interested in a special post and award-winning video that had been available on the Deepak Chopra Well World site, I am arranging a link on my site for FREE access to this unique video inspired by the USA 911 experience.
+It can be used by anyone in any country as a resource for promoting greater understanding for youth and adults about multicultural differences and conflicts, including faith traditions.

-* In mid 2014 I will be posting a free six-part video series called Creating Careers with Confidence, that provides an enjoyable and informative research-based discussion and PowerPoint covering The ABC's of Making Career-Life Choices, including a special video for parents and educators.
+* In 2017 I will be posting a six-part video series called Creating Careers with Confidence, that provides an enjoyable and informative research-based discussion and PowerPoint covering The ABC's of Making Career-Life Choices, including a special video for parents and educators.

 ** Please visit this link for some year-round Gift-Tips under the Christmas Tree and enjoyable videos for adults and youth needing ideas and resources related to the job search including networking, resumes, job interviews, accepting and declining job offers, etc.